pepstock-org/Charba-Wiki/docs/Utilities.md

 ## Utilities

-**Charba** provides out of the box some utilities to used inside your code.
+**Charba** provides out of the box some utilities that you can use in your code..

 ## HTML annotation Builder